Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 }
 ~~~~~

-to improve readability and reduce unnecessary indentation depth.
+This helps to improve readability and reduce the unnecessary indentation depth.

 ### Trailing spaces

-Trailing spaces should be removed when possible.
+Trailing spaces should be removed whenever possible.
-Spaces at end of line are useless and do not affect functionality.
+Spaces at the end of a line are useless and do not affect functionality.

 ### Headers order

-Split into groups: system headers, per framework headers, project headers; sort includes list alphabetically.
+Split headers into groups: system headers, headers per each framework, project headers; sort the list of includes alphabetically.

-This rule can improve readability, allows detection of useless header's multiple inclusions and makes 3rd-party dependencies clearly visible.
+This rule improves readability, allows detecting useless multiple header inclusions and makes 3rd-party dependencies clearly visible.

 ~~~~~{.cpp}
 // system headers